CUTTING CLUB HUB

 Powerco Groundbreaking Trial: New Zealand’s First Power Pole-Mounted Batteries

-Powerco has initiated a pioneering trial in the Bay of Plenty, New Zealand in a significant leap forward for renewable energy infrastructure.
-This innovative project involves installing the country’s first power pole-mounted battery energy storage systems (BESS) in Tauranga’s suburb of Greerton.
+Powerco has initiated a pioneering trial in the Bay of Plenty, New Zealand, in a significant leap forward for renewable energy infrastructure.
+This innovative project involves installing the country’s first pole-mounted battery energy storage systems (BESS) on power poles in Tauranga’s suburb of Greerton.
 This endeavour marks a monumental shift towards more sustainable and efficient power distribution systems.

 Meeting Modern Energy Demand